Mr Matthew Evans (Headteacher)

 Mr Andy Mitchell

-Andy has a son who joined Year 7 in 2021.
+Andy has a son who attends Farmor’s School.
 His professional life has always been working within an educational and training setting.
-Currently, he works for the MOD managing their awarding organisation iaw Ofqual (the Office for Qualifications and Examinations) rules.
+A retired military officer who currently works with the MOD advising and helping improve training.
 Andy holds other voluntary roles as a cycling ride leader, member of Wilts LTA Jnr Tennis Committee and an LTA Court Supervisor.
-Andy's hobbies are running, cycling, tennis and family activities.
+Andy’s hobbies are running, cycling, tennis and family activities.

 Ms Lynne Porter